 Philadelphia Municipal Authority.
 PMA (formerly the Equipment Leasing Authority of Philadelphia) was originally established for the purpose of buying equipment and vehicles to be leased to the City.
-PMA's powers have been expanded to include any project authorized under applicable law that is specifically authorized by ordinance of City Council.
+PMA's powers have been expanded to include any project authorized under the Municipality Authorities Act that is specifically authorized by ordinance of City Council.
 PMA is governed by a five-member board appointed by City Council from nominations made by the Mayor.